-The Guardian ad Litem Office uses a multi-disciplinary team approach to represent children using attorneys, trained volunteers, and certified Child Advocate Managers.
-The Office’s multi-disciplinary team model has been recognized as a best practice in child representation since 1993 and is recommended by many advocacy organizations, including the Quality Improvement Center on the Representation of Children in the Child Welfare System.
+The Statewide Guardian ad Litem Office uses a multi-disciplinary team approach to represent children using a Guardian ad Litem Attorney, child welfare professional, and hopefully a volunteer.
+The Office’s multi-disciplinary team model has been recognized as best practice in child representation since 1993 and is recommended by many advocacy organizations, including the Quality Improvement Center on the Representation of Children in the Child Welfare System.
 The unique perspective and expertise of each multi-disciplinary team member complement the others.
 All are critical in the representation and advocating of the children.

 REPRESENTATION of the child’s legal interests.

 The Guardian ad Litem multi-disciplinary team assures the child is not lost in the over-burdened legal system or languishes in inappropriate foster placements.
 The multi-disciplinary team reduces court delays and legal continuances.
 The child’s team builds relationships and represents the child in dependency court, advocating for the child’s best interests.
-We help children with legal proceedings, family visitations, educational support, and medical and mental health needs.
-The Guardian ad Litem Office stays with each child until their case is closed and they are placed in a safe, loving, and permanent home.
+We help children with legal proceedings, family visitations, educational support, medical and mental health needs.
+The Statewide Guardian ad Litem Office stays with each child until their case is closed and they are placed in a safe, loving, and permanent home.

 To further understand our model of representation in Florida, which is grounded in the principles of guardianship representation and fiduciary relationships, please review this 2021 Law Review published by Stetson University College of Law.